Almada, Chicharito among MLS players to watch this season

 Whether it was the apparent flirtation between Lionel Messi and Inter Miami, or the interest that Los Angeles FC had for Chelsea striker Pierre-Emerick Aubameyang, neither came to fruition and the MLS offseason was devoid of a splashy incoming international move.

-But there are still plenty of stars across the MLS to watch for during the 2023 season:
+But there are still plenty of stars across the MLS to watch for during the 2023 season that begins Saturday:

 JESUS FERREIRA, FC DALLAS